All Saints Academy - 4-12 yrs old

 Director: Matt Shaw

 Matt Shaw is a New York State certified physical education teacher for grades K-12.
 He has a Bachelors of Science degree from SUNY Cortland in Physical Education and a Masters degree in Education from St. Rose.
-He has taught and coached in the Albany area for the past 14 years.
+He has taught and coached in the Albany area for the past 15 years, and is currently a P.E. teacher in the Amsterdam School District.
 He enjoys all sports and has a passion for improving the overall health and wellness of every child he teachers.
 Matt stresses the importance of sportsmanship and cooperation during game play and his goal is to help children become responsible, upstanding student/ athletes.
-This is Matt's third summer with JMU 4 Kids as the director of our Sports & Fitness Camp, and also runs the Sports Camp portion of our Vacation Camps.
+This is Matt's forth summer with JMU 4 Kids as the director of our Sports & Fitness Camp, and also runs the Sports Camp portion of our Vacation Camps.

 Daily schedule will include themed activities, or “classes”, such as Transfiguration, Herbology, Astronomy, and Defense Against the Dark Arts.
 Quidditch games round out the day.

 Each week will focus on a specific Harry Potter book, inspiring unique challenges and activities.